sul-dlss-labs/infrastructure-adrs/0022-derivative-generation.md

 * Users should be able to review generated derivatives before proceeding.
 * Users should be able to replace / edit / update generated derivatives as part of the review process.
 * Users should be able to regenerate existing derivatives.
-* Generation of non-required derivatives should not delay accessioning.
+* Generation of non-image derivatives should not delay accessioning.
 * Derivative generation failure should be handled
 * Derivatives should be versioned and there should be a single system from which all files can be retrieved.

 ## Considered Options <!-- required -->

-* Workflow driven solution
-* Messaging driven solution
-* Combination of the two
+Three original options were considered, as summarized in [this document](https://docs.google.com/document/d/10MzjOjwmuijHD5rgO5QxxuLKFwv94Lq29vDy0Y_xDUg)

+* Option 1 had derivatives generated prior to accessioning (similar to the current manual process)
+* Option 2 had derivatives generated during accessioning (similar to JP2 creation)
+* Option 3 had derivatives generated after accessioning

+After considering the pros and cons of each approach, a form of option 3 was selected, and is described here.
+The deficiencies of option 1 and 2 that led to this option are summarized in the above document.
+It uses a combination of a message and workflow driven solution as described in [this document](https://docs.google.com/document/d/1JLJwio7xVDDh75KY3dZJIFPDep-92hoQJ5p9EgFKabY)

 ## Decision Outcome <!-- required -->

-After discussions (with notes and original proposals linked below), we propose to use a combination of messaging and new workflow(s) to produce non-required derivatives.
+After discussions (with notes and original proposals linked below), we propose to use a combination of messaging and new workflow(s) to produce non-image derivatives, a form of Option 3 as decribed in documents listed above.

 [SUMMARY HERE]